zhiyuXiao1221/ImageBasedLight/README.md

 5. OpenGL libraries and code proved to be difficult to merge into main codebase.
 Additional repository with standalone rendering code can be found [here](https://github.com/ealitt/Scene-Rendering/tree/master).
 6. Corner detection has not been tested with real life markers, only on ideal virtual markers.
 Further tuning for regional searches in an images would be necessary.

-## Additional Materials

-Detailed description of some implementations as well as the validation of results can be found in the Google Doc link submitted.
-Task Division and a more comprehensive list of references can be found in the document as well.

 ## References

 1. [Programming Project #4: Image-Based Lighting CS498](https://courses.engr.illinois.edu/cs498dh3/fa2014/projects/ibl/ComputationalPhotography_ProjectIBL.html)